 Intra-cluster similarity was evaluated calculating the intra-cluster Manhattan distance and by transforming the mean contribution to distance (Mc) of each driver by .1/(.1+Mc) to obtain a similarity measure for each driver (Sd).
 The total similarity is the sum of all Sd.
 (Figure S5).
 As with the inter-cluster dissimilarity, we used a bootstrap procedure for the intra-cluster similarity, randomly selecting 25% of each cluster observation to run the analysis and repeating the process over 50 iterations.
 We only used the bootstraping procedure for clusters with less than 40000 observations since computation time was manageable.

-Results and discussion
+Results and Discussion

 Cumulative exposure